0x2E757/InputInterceptor/README.md

 You are able to use static `InputInterceptor` class to interact with the driver in the same way as shown in the driver [examples](http://www.oblita.com/interception.html).

 Library also contains `Hook` classes — `KeyboardHook` and `MouseHook`, which will do most of the work for you.
 They will intercept input and might simulate input.
-Note, that input simulation will be available after any input interception, otherwise hook willn't know device id.
+Note, that input simulation might not work right if device wasn't captured (random keyboard/mouse device will be used).

 MouseHook:
 ```C#